soroushamdg/ppgv-browser-extension/README.md

 ### Can I contribute?

 Sure.
 My first intension was to publish this extension along with being open-source project.
 But as I'm writing this readme file now, I'm limited by my countries sanctions, so I just published it as open-source project on GitHub.
-I'll really appreciate your contribution.
-So YES. (fingers crossed to better days 🤞)
+I appreciate your contribution.
+So YES.